 You load up Land Lines in your Chrome browser, desktop or mobile version, and can choose between two modes:

-It’s quite fun to play with Land Lines.
+It’s pretty fun to play with Land Lines.
 The rapid response and curious results make for a great tech demo and could be a milestone on the path to something bigger.
-For more info check out the technical case study or browse the open-source code on GitHub.
+For more info, check out the technical case study or browse the open-source code on GitHub.